What is the Difference Between Compliment and Complement?

 The adjective form is “complimentary.”
 An example would be:

 • People who are overly complimentary often seem insincere.
-(These people say a lot of nice things directly to the people they are about.)
+(These people say many nice things directly to the people they are about.)

 Complement